Jacobjeevan/Reddit-Gild-Predictor/README.md

 - 06/01-02: Second stage refactoring (dividing classes into even more meaningful chunks), cleaning up code.

+- 06/04-05: Completed Decision Trees

+- 06/06-07: More feature engineering/experimentation (Note: Modified comment age to be calculated in terms of the specific thread it belongs to).
+Reran all models.
+Logistic Regression performed best.

+06/08: Started literature review for outlier detection approach.

 ## Plan:

 - Plan of action is available under docs/Plan.md